adhocteam/ca-alert/README.md

 #### o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider

 We used [CodeShip](https://codeship.com/) as our continuous integration provider.
 It was configured to run checks against each push to any branch of the repository, and pull requests were not allowed to be merged unless those checks passed.
 Pushes to master included a deployment step that automatically deployed to Heroku and pushed to the S3 bucket.
-More information on the CI and deployment process we used can be found [here](https://github.com/adhocteam/ca-alert/wiki/Code-review,-continuous-integration,-and-deployment-processes).
+The GitHub wiki for the project [includes a document](https://github.com/adhocteam/ca-alert/wiki/Code-review,-continuous-integration,-and-deployment-processes) that describes our testing and deployment process in more depth.

 #### p.
 Setup or used configuration management